 I know I haven’t posted any new recipes in awhile, we have been super busy and dealing with a lot of sickness.
 But if you want to keep up with me even when I’m not posting new recipes, you should check out my pinterest board.
-I’ve been making and pinning lots of older recipes from my site along with posting a lot of really yummy looking recipes on my ‘Recipes To Try’ Board.
-We have especially been enjoying this blueberry coffee cake
+I’ve been making and pinning lots of older recipes from my site along with posting a lot of really yummy looking recipes to try.
+We have especially been enjoying these blueberry muffins 🙂

 Now, let’s get down to business – chocolate cake!!!